thepooons/news-rec-cw/README.md

 News Recommendation Coursework by Puneet Singh and Karanjot Singh.

 ## How To Run
+Note: [optional] steps must only be run if you wish to scrape new data, use different GloVe model, and generate new clickstream data.
 - Install all the dependencies using `pip install -r requirements.txt` or `conda env create -f news_env.yml`
+- Change the parameters in `config.yaml` file to intended values.
-- Run the `src/news_scraping/*.py` scripts to scrape news articles from the following websites:
+- [optional] Run the `src/news_scraping/*.py` scripts to scrape news articles from the following websites:
     - BBC News: `src/news_scraping/BBC_scraper.py`
     - Times Of India News: `src/news_scraping/TOI_scraper.py`
     - Yahoo!
 News: `src/news_scraping/YHNW_scraper.py`
-- Change the parameters in `config.yaml` file to intended values.
+- [optional] Merge all the data scraped in last step into a csv file.
+- [optional] Download a GloVe model into `data/GloVe`, alternatively, use given custom trained GloVe vectors.
+- [optional] Run the script `src/text_preprocessing.py` to:
+    - preprocess the scraped news article text
+    - create vector representation of the articles
+    - create clusters of news articles from these vectors
 - [optional] Run the script `src/data_generator/generator.py` to generate clickstream data
 - [optional] Run the script `src/data_manager.py` to split the clickstream data into train and test set
 - Run `main.py` file to: